 What mistake(s), if any, have you made with your business?
 What have some of your biggest challenges been?
 What did you learn from the experience and how did you bounce back?

 Mistakes???
 What are those?
 Lol.
 But seriously, I have made many mistakes with my business.
-In the beginning, I would offer my services for discounted rates or for free to friends, acquaintances and family.
+In the beginning, I would offer my services at discounted rates or for free to friends, acquaintances, and family.
 I quickly found out that some people who received my services for free or at a discounted rate did not value my services.
-It made sense, because they were not my ideal clients.
+It made sense because they were not my ideal clients.
 Those who paid for my skills were more appreciative of my services and understood the true value that I provided.

 Not knowing how to let go was another mistake.
 In the beginning, I found it difficult to let go of clients who were not a good fit for my business, because my natural instinct is to help everyone.
 Once I was able to figure out and narrow down who my ideal client is, it made it easier to turn down clients who I knew would not be a good fit for the type of services I provide.

 Last but not least, making sure I am present at all times… time flies by so fast and I don’t want to get to “a destination,” only to realize I forgot how I arrived.
 Working on tracking my processes and progress also falls into this category.
 If I had tracked my processes initially, I wouldn’t have had to spend time explaining it to others how I arrived at an answer.
 Also, with tracking my progress now, I am able to see where I have come from.

 What do you consider the most important elements of running a successful small business?

 In my opinion, the most important elements are:

 1) Commitment to your decision to run a successful business (don’t give up)